 To respond to pedestrian and bicyclist fatalities in Texas, the Texas Department of Transportation (TxDOT) funded a Texas A&M Transportation Institute (TTI) project to explore and identify barriers to pedestrian and bicycle safety laws in Texas.
 The purpose of the project was to understand barriers to laws through conducting a policy review and conducting focus groups of motorists, bicyclists, and pedestrians to identify barriers to existing pedestrian and bicycle safety laws.
-Based on the findings of these activities factsheets were designed on pedestrian and bicycle safety laws in Texas.
+Based on the findings of these activities educational materials were developed for pedestrian and bicycle safety laws in Texas.

-The factsheets are intended to be shared and used by others conducting bicycle and pedestrian safety efforts.
-Electronic copies can be found below.
+The educational materials are intended to be shared and used by others conducting bicycle and pedestrian safety efforts.

 - From 2010 to 2018, 18% of pedestrian crashes were due to a vehicle failing to yield right of way.

 - From 2010 to 2018, approximately 39% of pedestrian crashes were due to a pedestrian failing to yield right of way.